Directory of local services

 Peter-John (PJ) Greeves was Chair of RB Mind for six years.
 PJ has a long history of working in the voluntary sector, where he is currently acting as a trustee for two separate organisations in the borough.
 He has also served many roles in the private sector within global companies including Colgate, Lillywhites and Price Waterhouse.
 PJ has been a user of RB Mind's services and is an avid spokesperson on stigma associated with mental health.

-Claire Marsham started her career as a NHS Graduate Management Trainee and has held a variety of leadership roles in both the NHS and voluntary sector.
-She is currently Assistant Director of Mental Health at Certitude, an organisation providing personalised support for people with learning disabilities, autism and mental health needs.
-She is a Time to Change champion, and was a volunteer coordinator and member of Time to Change’s Community Engagement Advisory Panel from 2011-2015.
-She is also a trustee of Wandsworth Women's Institute.
+Claire Wilson started her career as a NHS Graduate Management Trainee and has held a variety of healthcare leadership roles in both the NHS and voluntary sector.
+She was previously a volunteer coordinator and member of Time to Change's Community Engagement Advisory Panel from 2011-2015, and a trustee of Wandsworth Women's Institute.
 She currently works in primary care transformation for the NHS in North West London.

 Joe is a civil servant, having been recruited through the Fast Stream straight from university.
 He has worked for a number of deparments, including the Home Office, the Department of Work and Pensions and most recently the Ministry of Justice.

 Richard has had an eclectic career as a director of companies in a variety of fields.
 He has also served as a Trustee of several charities, including ten years with RADA, the Royal Academy of Dramatic Arts.
 He enjoys working as a volunteer with several local arts organisations.
 He has a personal interest in mental health issues, particularly in opening them up for discussion and greater understanding.